godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 also avoids case sensitivity issues that can crop up when exporting a project from Windows to other platforms.

+.. note:: Godot does not require class names and file names to match exactly like many other languages.
+          ⚠ Do not make them match exactly!
+Follow the above advice please.
+          This can cause errors like:
+          `SCRIPT ERROR: Invalid call.
+Nonexistent function 'init' in base 'Area2D'.` `SCRIPT ERROR: Parse Error: Could not find type "SomeClass" in the current scope.` `SCRIPT ERROR: Parse Error: Identifier "SomeOtherClass" not declared in the current scope.`

 Classes and nodes
 ~~~~~~~~~~~~~~~~~